 Sunset Grill offers private dining rooms for up to 90 people or and special events services for buyout receptions up to 600.
 A free shuttle service is available for these events and also for local hotel guests.
-Sunset Grill serves lunch Tuesday - Friday, 11 am - 3 pm and serves dinner every night from 5 pm - 10 pm.
-The Late Nite Menu is served until 12am Thursday - Saturday.
+Sunset Grill serves dinner every night from 5 pm - 10 pm.
+The Late Nite Menu is served until Midnight Thursday - Saturday.

 Sunset Grill, Midtown Cafe, Cabana

 Most people first meet Randy Rayburn at one of his nationally renowned restaurants, Sunset Grill or Cabana in Hillsboro Village, or Midtown Cafe on 19th Avenue south.
 They are, however, just as likely to meet him in and around Nashville, giving his time as a community leader.
 Randy is passionate about giving back to the community.
 Additionally, he designates one percent of all sales from his restaurants to non-profit and community organizations.